Indonesian island lifted 10 inches by deadly quake

 In Tanjung, one of the worst affected districts in the hard-hit north of the island, a food market opened Saturday and locals bought vegetables and fish.
 Some shops also opened for business despite being in damaged buildings.

-Lombok, a popular and less developed tourist destination than neighboring Bali, was hit by three strong quakes in little over a week and has endured more than 500 aftershocks.
+Lombok, a popular but less developed tourist destination than neighboring Bali, was hit by three strong quakes in little over a week and has endured more than 500 aftershocks.

 A July 29 quake killed 16 people.
 An aftershock measuring magnitude 5.9 on Thursday caused panic, more damage and more than two dozen injuries.